Complete Guide to Understanding Your Computer Motherboard and Components

 A motherboard is mainly composed of two materials:

-• Layers of fiberglass for the purpose of insulation.
+• Layers of fibreglass for insulation.

-• Copper to form conductive pathways.
+• Copper wires which form conductive pathways.

 Computer Motherboard Components